 Now, do you want to figure this out on your own or use the exact pitch templates I use to work with huge global brands?

 So now that you’re clear on what it takes to work with Brands, do you want the exact templates that I use to pitch major brands for partnerships, collaborations, and sponsorships?

 These are the exact templates I use to pitch brands that I want to collaborate and partner with including Amazing Thailand, Norwegian Airlines, Herschel Supply, Co, and many others.

-After three years as a Travel Influencer, I have learned how to structure these templates to get results and a response from brands.
-The way the templates are structured is very strategic.
+While it was just three years ago, as a Travel Influencer, I have learned how to structure these templates to get results and a response from brands.
+Therefore, I am sharing what I know with you.